nrp-csf-fall-2025/.github/profile/README.md

 - Mo Sep 15:
   - finish simulation presentations
+- Tu Sep 16:
   - assign: PS02 Hello World
   - another look at `git`; how to submit problem sets
-- Tu Sep 16:
+- We Sep 17:
+  - a few more minutes about how to submit PS02
   - first look at Java built-in data types
   - variables
-- We Sep 17: type conversions
 - Th Sep 18:
-  - due: PS02 Hello World
-  - assign: PS03 Built-In Data Types
-  - finish type conversion exercises / work on PS03
+  - continue built-in data types
 - Fr Sep 19: no class (Hall Fest)

 ### Week 5: Sep 22 - Sep 26